qtproject/pyside-pyside-setup/examples/qml/tutorials/extending-qml/chapter5-listproperties/doc/chapter5-listproperties.rst

    :lines: 75-79

-Although the ``slices`` property does not have an associated setter, it is still modifiable because of the way ``QQmlListProperty`` works.
+Although the ``slices`` property does not have an associated setter, it is still modifiable because of the way ``ListProperty`` works.
 We indicate that the internal ``PieChart.appendSlice()`` function is to be called whenever a request is made from QML to add items to the list.

 The ``appendSlice()`` function simply sets the parent item as before, and adds the new item to the ``_slices`` list.
-As you can see, the append function for a ``QQmlListProperty`` is called with two arguments: the list property, and the item that is to be appended.
+As you can see, the append function for a ``ListProperty`` is called with two arguments: the list property, and the item that is to be appended.

 The ``PieSlice`` class has also been modified to include ``fromAngle`` and